sidhant/ESP8266SmartthingsRFSwitch/README.md

 # ESP8266 + Websockets + Webserver + RC-Switch 433 Mhz + SmartThings
-I put this quick and dirty prrof of concept together to familiarize myself with the ESP8266 platform and add it to my arsenal of embedded tools.
+I put this quick and dirty proof of concept together to familiarize myself with the ESP8266 platform and add it to my arsenal of embedded tools.

 ### Overview
 ESP runs a websocket server and a webserver.
 The webserver exposes a terse API that takes one GET parameter, the RF code and emits that using 433 MHz modules (I used [these]).
-To learn/sniff the codes, you can visit http://esp8266rc/learn that makes use of a simple HTML page + Websockets (hence the websockets server) to in real-time display sniffed codes.
+To learn/sniff the codes, you can visit `http://esp8266rc/learn` that makes use of a simple HTML page + Websockets (hence the websockets server) to in real-time display sniffed codes.

 As a bonus, the HTTP GET request to send a RF code, thereby turning the switch on/off can be done from the Smartthings hub.
 This means, I have cetral control of these cheap RF switches and can make them part of my routines, automations and other scripts.